mdhaldane/mdhaldane.github.io/_posts/2022-11-06-create-pleroma-server.md

 The theme should show up automatically by reloading your webpage.
 No need to restart the service.

+Finally, if you want your main page to point to your profile page, you can do this in settings.
+Once you're logged in to your server, click on "Soapbox config" in the right sidebar and turn on "Sinle user mode."
+Then put your @username in the "Main user handle" field.

 This was pretty much all I had to do to get things up and running.
 Of course, how long I leave it up and running is another question.
 After all, as [Moxie Marlinspike pointed out](https://moxie.org/2022/01/07/web3-first-impressions.html) when talking about the flaws of Web3, "People don’t want to run their own servers."

 But I guess that's why Mastodon.social exists.